Publishing Your Tool

 - Description

-Package name (use scoped naming:
+Package name (use scoped naming to differentiate your tool from others:

 @org/tool-name)